wayland/Raku-TOP/docs/Markdown/Class/WithBorders.md

 The class for formatting tables so that they have borders made out of characters.
 Currently these are the Unicode box-drawing characters, but someday ASCII may be added as an option.

-Many of the functions in this class are called by Database::Driver::format()
+Many of the functions in this class are called by Database::Storage::format()

-Parameters that can be passed to Database::Driver (with defaults)
+Parameters that can be passed to Database::Storage (with defaults)

   * `$format =` 'WithBorders'>